What is a micro-grant?

 How are applications evaluated?

-The independent review board will look at anonymous answers to these two questions from each application:
+The independent review board will look at anonymous answers to these three questions from each application:

-"What is most exciting to you about the tabletop-related project you are currently focused on?"
+"What is most exciting to you about your project?"

 "How would you use $100 (USD) to help you with your project?"